-The budget was extremely tight, so the building’s shape had to be as simple as possible.
 The main public façade is a north-facing engineered lumber curtain wall, designed to bring abundant but diffuse northern light into all four studios.
-Floating within this glass façade is a relatively solid bay window for the music studio, homage to the building’s namesake who had studied music at the School in the 1950’s.
+Floating within this glass façade is a relatively solid bay window for the music studio, homage to the building’s namesake, who had studied music at the School in the 1950s.

 The sides are mostly solid collages of white painted fiber-cement clapboards and a stone base to connect visually with the rest of the campus architecture.

-The fourth wall is an outdoor stage facing an amphitheater shaped by the existing topography.
-On top, a shed roof faces south west to accommodate a 50 kW rooftop photovoltaic array.
+The fourth wall is an outdoor stage facing an amphitheater shaped by the existing natural topography.
+On top, a shed roof faces southwest to accommodate a 50 kW rooftop photovoltaic array.
 The rooftop solar panels are Canadian Solar PV modules.

-The engineered wood curtain wall and outdoor stage beam are Canadian cross laminated black spruce (fabricated from logging remnants).
-The outdoor stage column came from a nearby forest.
-The clapboards, panels, and trim are fiber-cement and contain post-industrial fly-ash.
+The engineered wood curtain wall and outdoor stage beam are Canadian cross-laminated black spruce (fabricated from logging remnants).
+The outdoor stage column came from a nearby forest, and the clapboards, panels, and trim are fiber-cement and contain post-industrial fly ash.

 Location